istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/mount/index.md

 ---

-The [Control Ingress Traffic task](/docs/tasks/traffic-management/ingress) describes how to configure an ingress gateway to expose an HTTP endpoint of a service to external traffic.
+The [Control Ingress Traffic task](/docs/tasks/traffic-management/ingress) describes how to configure an ingress gateway to expose the HTTP endpoint of a service to external traffic.
 This task shows you how to do the same, but using HTTPS access to the service with either simple or mutual TLS.
 The private key, server certificate and root certificate (required by mutual TLS) are configured